 For questions regarding financial aid, check out the CARES Act FAQ page.

-The only possible change to course delivery format would occur if the state or region changes back to Moderate or High Risk Phase.
-If that happens, the current plan would be to move on-campus courses to virtual or online.
+Classes are being offered in a variety of formats including in-person, online, virtual and hybrid classes.
+The only possible change to course delivery format for fall semester 2020 will occur if the state or region changes back to Moderate or High Risk Phase.
+If that happens, the current plan would be to move all on-campus courses to virtual or online.

 Social distancing and face coverings will be used on campus.
 Extensive cleaning procedures are also in place.

 For questions about safety precautions in student housing this fall, please visit our Housing and Resident Life website.

 For the fall semester, Weber Dining will open all dining locations in the Shepherd Union, Tracy Hall and Stewart Wasatch Hall.